Estimote/Android-Indoor-SDK/README.md

 val cloudManager = IndoorCloudManagerFactory().create(applicationContext, cloudCredentials)

 cloudManager.getLocation("your location id here", object : CloudCallback<Location> {
-  override fun success(locations: Location?) {
+  override fun success(locations: Location) {
     // do something with your location here.
 You will need it to init IndoorManager and IndoorView
   }

-  override fun failure(serverException: EstimoteCloudException?) {
+  override fun failure(serverException: EstimoteCloudException) {
     // handle error here
   }
 })